joaopulsz/joaopulsz/README.md

 ## Hi there, I'm João 👋

-### *very passionate about tech and programming, starting a career as a full-stack software engineer*
+### *very passionate about tech and programming, starting a career as a software engineer*

 ## More about myself: